aliasgerovs/aliasgerovs.github.io/content/authors/admin/_index.md

 email: aliasgarov@vt.edu
 ---

-I am an incoming PhD student in Computer Science at [Virginia Tech](https://www.vt.edu/), with a Master of Science in Computer Science from [George Washington University](gwu.edu).
+I am a first-year PhD student in Computer Science at [Virginia Tech](https://www.vt.edu/), with a Master of Science in Computer Science from [George Washington University](gwu.edu).
 My research interests are centered around natural language processing, computer vision, and multimodal tasks.

 You can reach me at ```  aliasgarov [at] vt [dot] edu```.
 {style="text-align: justify;"}